Nissan’s U.K. arm tough to sustain without Brexit deal, chief says

 Any final exit by the U.K. from the European Union that worsens business conditions through increased tariffs would threaten the sustainability of Nissan Motor Co.'s U.K. operations, the Japanese carmaker's chief operating officer (COO) has cautioned.

-Its latest warning, however, comes as the EU cautions the U.K. that it has less than 10 days left to secure a deal to govern trade from next year.
+Its latest warning, however, comes as the EU cautions the U.K. that it has fewer than 10 days left to secure a deal to govern trade from next year.

 "If it happens without any sustainable business case obviously it is not a question of Sunderland or not Sunderland, obviously our U.K. business will not be sustainable; that's it," Nissan COO Ashwani Gupta told Reuters on Wednesday.

-Almost 11 months after it formally quit the union, the U.K. and the EU have still not worked out a deal to facilitate nearly $1 trillion in annual trade following a transition period that has been keeping custom rules in place.
+Almost 11 months after it formally quit the union, Britain and the EU have still not worked out a deal to facilitate nearly $1 trillion in annual trade following a transition period that has been keeping custom rules in place.

 Nissan said in March it would push ahead with a £52 million ($69 million) expansion at Sunderland to build its new Qashqai sports utility vehicle.